-- 1. To Study basic concepts in OS with the help of Linux commands. - 2. a) Write a shell script that accepts two integers as its arguments and computers the value of first number raised to the power of the second number.b) Write a shell script that takes a command -line argument and reports on whether it is directory, a file, or something else. - 3. a) Write a shell script that accepts one or more file name as arguments and converts all of them to uppercase, provided they exist in the current directory.b) Write a shell script that computes the gross salary of a employee according to the following rules:
+- 1. To Study basic concepts in OS with the help of Linux commands. - 2. a) Write a shell script that accepts two integers as its arguments and computers the value of first number raised to the power of the second number. - b) Write a shell script that takes a command -line argument and reports on whether it is directory, a file, or something else. - 3. a) Write a shell script that displays a list of all the files in the current directory to which the user has read, write and execute permissions. - b) Develop an interactive script that ask for a word and a file name and then tells how many times that word occurred in the file. - 4.
+Simulate the following CPU scheduling algorithms - a) Round Robin b) SJF c) FCFS d) Priority - 5.
+Write Program For Dining Philosophers Problem - 6.
+Write Program For Producer -Consumer Problem concept